unparalleled-js/docs-1/docs/connectors/zendesk/update-record-action.md

 # Zendesk - Create/update record action

-This action identifies specific records in your Zendesk instance and updates them.
-Each record is identified by its Zendesk ID.
+This action identifies specific records in your Zendesk instance and updates them. **Tickets** will be identified with their unique Zendesk ID.
+For **Organization** and **Users**, email and external ID can be used.

-For existing records identified by the Zendesk ID, this action will update the record with the data provided.
+For existing records, this action will update the record with the data provided.
 If no records are found, it will create a new record.

 This action accepts a list of maximum of 100 records.